Masters of Draghounds & Bloodhounds Association

 By 1710 hounds were to be found in packs, carefully bred and at this time some of the hunts had changed to hunting the fox.
 Mr Charles Pelham later the first Lord Yarborough was the first to start keeping lists of hound pedigrees and ages.

-Drag Hunts generally make use of the Modern English type bred for speed and persistence they can be a mix of colours from black, tan & white to lemon and white, and pie spotted coats.
+Drag Hunts generally make use of the Modern English type bred for speed and persistence; they can be a mix of colours from black, tan & white to lemon and white, and pie spotted coats.
 They are large dogs, powerful in build with large bones.

 The English Foxhound makes an excellent Drag Hound they are bold passionate hunters who love to follow a drag line and also to bay – there is nothing more thrilling (except perhaps the Bloodhounds voice) than to hear a pack of Foxhounds pick up the scent of the laid line and voice their excitement and enthusiasm.
 They are, of course, pack animals, who must be trained to work together, obey their huntsman and whipper-ins, their natural instinct to scent makes them ideal for drag hunting and they soon learn to work to the artificial scent that drag packs use to lay a line.